 Rising freight spend is a surefire indicator that it may be time to trust a 3PL with your logistics and transportation management.
 During times of high market volatility, freight spend will inevitably grow faster than anticipated.
 However, tendering shipments at higher rates in low volatility markets would suggest overspending, and for some shippers, those areas of excess spending may not necessarily be easy to identify.
 Gradually increasing freight spend that seems out of pace with the current expansion of your network and shipment volume is the defining indicator that it is time to consider outsourcing.

-In a well-set-up, managed logistics solution, 3PLs should serve as strategic partners and ensure financial controls are in place across various levels, point of execution through financial forecasting, auditing, and the last mile delivery.
-Having a partner like GlobalTranz that understands the importance of this will keep the customer in the driver seat and able to make proper adjustments ahead of issues.
+In a well set up managed logistics solution, a 3PL should serve as a strategic partner and ensure financial controls are in place across various levels, point of execution through financial forecasting, auditing and delivery.

-Difficulty getting coverage for shipments, a top issue within a capacity tightened market, is another indicator that it may be time to outsource with a managed logistics company.
+A top issue within a tightened capacity market is that it becomes difficult to get coverage for shipments.
+This is another great indicator that it may be time to outsource your logistics and transportation management.
 Depending on the typical workflows in your organization, spending too much time trying to get coverage for a load will lead to added back-office expenses.
-Take an example.

 Day-to-day operations may seem in jeopardy when the business falls solely on in-house transportation services.
 Overwhelmed teams, time, and money can slip through the cracks if not managed appropriately.
-A 3PL managed logistics service will help businesses and customers to ship seamlessly and access the technology needed for growth.
-See how your team could benefit from increased efficiency and value within managed logistics by connecting with a GlobalTranz expert now.
+Managed logistics service from GlobalTranz will help businesses and customers to ship seamlessly and access the technology needed for growth.
+Whether you're shipping less-than-truckload (LTL) or full-truckload (FTL) freight, we have the solutions your business needs.
+Find out how your team could benefit from increased efficiency and value through managed logistics by connecting with a GlobalTranz expert now.